Nintendo Entertainment Analysis & Development: Tokyo Software Development Department

 The Nintendo EAD Tokyo Software Development Department was created in 2002 with the goal of bringing in fresh new talent from the capital of Japan who wouldn't be willing to travel hundreds of miles away to Kyoto.
 It is located in Tokyo, Japan, in the Nintendo Tokyo Office.

 In 2003, twenty members of the Entertainment Analysis & Development Division in Kyoto volunteered to relocate to Nintendo's Tokyo Office to expand development resources.
 These twenty volunteers were primarily from the Super Mario Sunshine team.
 Management saw it as a good opportunity to expand and recruit several developers who were more comfortable living in Tokyo than relocating to Kyoto.

 Takao Shimizu (original manager and producer) and Yoshiaki Koizumi (director) began hiring several recruits in Tokyo coming from several established companies like SEGA, Koei, and Square-Enix.
 Shimizu and Koizumi jointly spearheaded their first project, Donkey Kong Jungle Beat.
 This was followed in 2007 by the release of the critically and commercially acclaimed Super Mario Galaxy.
 After the release of Super Mario Galaxy, Koizumi was promoted to manager and producer and officially opened Tokyo Software Development Group No. 2.

 The Tokyo group had veteran game developer Katsuya Eguchi as its general manager, who also oversaw development operations for the Kyoto Software Development Department.

-List of software developed

-The following is a list of software developed by the Nintendo Entertainment Analysis & Development Division.